Kinetic/kinetic-protocol/README.md

 * `code = NOT_AUTHORIZED` The identity doesn't have permission to delete this value, in this case `status.statusMessage` will be "permission denied."

-### Flus
+### Flush
-The `FLUSH` operation flushes any outstanding PUTs or DELETEs on the device.
+The `FLUSH_ALL_DATA` operation flushes any outstanding PUTs or DELETEs on the device.
 For example, if the client `PUT` many keys with `synchronization=WRITEBACK` the data would not be guaranteed to be persisted, so power cycling could result in lost data.
-When a `FLUSH` command returns, all previous operations with `synchronization=WRITEBACK` on this connection are guaranteed to be persisted.
+When a `FLUSH_ALL_DATA` command returns, all previous operations with `synchronization=WRITEBACK` on this connection are guaranteed to be persisted.
 Data on separate connections is not guaranteed to be persisted, but may as an indirect consequence of this operation.

 **Request Message**